Epacris pilosa: Description

 Epacris pilosa is a low-lying shrub with weeping branches up to 50 cm long, the branchlets covered with shaggy hairs.
 The leaves are elliptic to more or less egg-shaped, 8–14 mm long, 3–4 mm wide on a petiole 0.81 mm long and have fine hairs on the edges.
 The flowers are 6–8 mm in diameter, each flower on a peduncle 3–4 mm long, with pointed bracts near the base.
 The sepals are 3.3–5.0 mm long, the petals white or cream-coloured and joined at the base, forming a tube about 1.5 mm long with lobes 4.9–5.8 mm long.
 The style is about 3 mm long and the anthers are about 2 mm long.
 Flowering occurs from October to December and the fruit is a capsule about 2.5 mm long.

 Taxonomy and naming

 This species was first formally described in 1992 by Ian Telford who gave it the name Rupicola ciliata in the journal Telopea based on plant material collected near Kurrajong Heights in 1989.
 In 2015, R.K.
-Crowden moved R. ciliata to the genus Epacris, but since a different species had already been given the name Epacris ciliata (now known as Lysinema ciliatum), Crowden changed tne name Rupicola ciliata to Epacris pilosa in Australian Systematic Botany.
+Crowden moved R. ciliata to the genus Epacris, but since a different species had already been given the name Epacris ciliata (now known as Lysinema ciliatum), Crowden changed the name Rupicola ciliata to Epacris pilosa in Australian Systematic Botany.
 The specific epithet (pilosa) refers to the hairy surface of the leaves, "an unusual feature in this genus".